AntonTheDev/JSONModelKit/documentation/custom_transforms.md

 </p>
 <br/>

 Note: The the keys defined in the property mapping correspond to the keys in the dictionary of values passed to the ` public func transformValues(inputValues : Dictionary<String, Any>?) -> Any?` method defined by the protocol.

 ### Compound Value Transformer

-Currently the only packaged trasnformer shipped with the framework is  the `US2CompoundValueTransformer` which takes in a dictionary of values per `US2TransformerProtocol`, and creates a compound output value from the values passed into it.
+Currently the only packaged trasnformer shipped with the framework is  the `JSONModelKitCompoundValueTransformer` which takes in a dictionary of values per `JMTransformerProtocol`, and creates a compound output value from the values passed into it.

 There is potential for more transformers to be added in future releases.